simonesilvestroni/m2m-website/_posts/2021-01-27-backup-and-audio-archival.md

   - backup
   - archival
   - audio preservation
-description: "Backup and audio archival: a quick explanation of my strategy for saving and preserving sound material, both for personal use and for my clients."
+description: "Quick explanation of my strategy for saving and preserving sound material, both for personal use and for my clients."
-excerpt: "A quick explanation of my strategy for saving and preserving audio material, both for personal use and for my clients."
 ---
 ## Why offer audio archival to clients?